ApocalypseCalculator/Someone/README.md

 Inside the token.js file, put your bot token inside the `""`. save the file.

-if you have node installed, go to command prompt, head to bot folder directory, and run the `node index.js` command.
+if you have node installed, go to command prompt, head to bot folder directory, and run the `node index.js` command. (make sure node is v12 or higher)

-if it is not working, delete the node modules folder and install the required dependency with the command `npm install discord@11.5.1`
+if it is not working, delete the node modules folder and install the required dependency with the command `npm install discord.js` (npm should come with node, if it does not, seperately install npm)

-make sure discord.js is v11.5.1, the discord.js v12 support is coming soon.
+Bot has been upgraded to comply with the newest Discord.js v12

 **Using the bot**

 This bot duplicates the @Someone April Fools joke.
 To use it, simply ping the bot (you should name the bot Someone to make it simple).

-You can use someone!info for commands and troll other people by telling them to use the someone!help command >:)
+You can use someone!commands for commands

-If you get a webhook max length exceeded error message, simply run the command someone!webhookclear to clear ouot the webhooks and everything should be back to normal
+If you get a webhook max length exceeded error message, simply run the command someone!webhookclear to clear out the webhooks and everything should be back to normal

 Also make sure to grant the bot admin priveledges or it may not run properly